Epclusa (sofosbuvir, velpatasvir)

 These are not all the possible side effects of Epclusa.
 Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Epclusa.

-There is a possibility of HBV reactivation while taking Epclusa if you have a history of HBV.
-Your provider will administer a blood test before starting Epclusa to monitor your risk of HBV reactivation.
-Reactivation of HBV could cause serious liver problems including liver failure or death.
-It is important to also consult the prescribing information for any medications you are also taking in combination with Epclusa, including ribavirin.2
+If you have a history of hepatitis B virus, Epcluse may cause HBV reactivation.
+Your doctor will give you a blood test before starting Epclusa to monitor your risk of HBV reactivation.
+Reactivation could cause serious liver problems including liver failure or death.1

 - Near-fainting or fainting